WildCode Revisited: A Comprehensive Empirical Study on the Security of LLM-Generated Code: Introduction

 In the span of only a few years, LLMs went from an emerging technology to an everyday tool, widely used by both tech-savvy programmers and ordinary users alike.
 Of particular interest is the use of LLMs to generate code.
 Recent surveys indicate that most developers rely on LLMs to generate code \cite{Etsenake2024}, a trend so pronounced that it is even blamed for a slowdown in the hiring of programmers.

 This rapid change in the practice of computer programming took place with little consideration of the security of the code being produced.
 The preliminary findings on the degree of security of the code produced by LLMs are alarming \cite{khoury2023secure,fu2025security,tihanyi2023new}.
-Such studies usually find that LLMs produce code that falls below even modest expectations of security and which may require extensive modifications before it can be run safely in an untrusted context.
+Such studies usually find that LLMs produce code that falls below even modest expectations of security and may require extensive modifications before it can be run safely in an untrusted context.
 This is especially the case if the programmer does not explicitly request that the code contains security checks or that it be resistant to specific categories of attack \cite{khoury2023secure}.

 Most initial studies on the topic proceeded by asking an LLM to generate a series of programs, often guided by specific scenarios, and analyzing the resulting code, either manually or using an automated tool \cite{zeng2025inducing,he2023large,li2024cosec,bai2024apilot,nazzal2024promsec}.
-While such studies provide useful insights, there is a threat to validity because the scenarios chosen may not be representative of the actual interaction programmers have with LLMs.
+While such studies provide useful insights, there is a threat to validity because the scenarios chosen may not be representative of the actual interactions that programmers have with LLMs.

 In this paper, we present the first empirical study on the security of code generated by ChatGPT, one of the most widely used LLMs.
 Our analysis is based on data extracted from WildChat \cite{zhao2024wildchat}, a publicly available dataset containing more than one million real-world conversations with ChatGPT, from which we extract all conversations that include the code generated by the model.
 Unlike previous work that simulates user interactions by querying LLMs with synthetic prompts, our study leverages authentic user–ChatGPT interactions.
 This enables us to examine not only the security of the generated code, but also what users intend to ask, how they follow up on ChatGPT responses, and how they react when encountering buggy or insecure code.
+We further investigate the prevalence of hallucinations and the presence of confidential data in the code.
+Furthermore, we perform an investigation of the effectiveness of common prompt engineering strategies, again using edited real-life prompts from the WildChat dataset rather than synthetic prompts, as is common in multiple studies on this topic.

 In addition, we provide a curated set of annotated conversations and corresponding code snippets in which ChatGPT produced buggy or insecure responses.
 This dataset, available on our HuggingFace repository\footnote{https://huggingface.co/datasets/regularpooria/wildcode} and GitHub repository\footnote{https://github.com/regularpooria/wildcode}, contains the full list of annotated conversations and related code samples used in this study, as well as the rules used to extract patterns from the conversations, allowing reproducibility and facilitating further research in this area.
 The dataset includes syntactically correct code for Python, JavaScript, C/C++, Java, PHP, and C\#, as well as unchecked or potentially erroneous code for other languages.